davmac314/bmcxxabi/README.md

 ## Requirements

 In reality, this library is only one piece of the puzzle.
 You also need:
  * A "libunwind" implementation.
-There are several to choose from.
+Checkout out bmunwind.
  * Some C++ headers and functions.
 BMCXXABI source needs headers such as `cstring` and `cstdlib`.
+   You can use libbmcxx.
  * Importantly, an implementation of `malloc` and `free`.
 The Itanium C++ exception model requires dynamic allocation when an exception is thrown.
- * An implementation of `new` and `delete` operators, which should be trivial when you have malloc/free anyway.
+ * An implementation of `new` and `delete` operators, which should be trivial when you have malloc/free anyway, and which are provided by libbmcxx.
- * An implementation of std::terminate
+ * An implementation of `std::terminate` (also provided by libbmcxx).

+This project, "bmunwind", and "libbmcxx" form a trio which together provide support for C++ in "bare metal" environments.
+In theory, you can swap out any of these components with suitable replacements.

 ## Background documentation